asrjy/gpu/notes/003/README.md

 - temporal locality: reuse data that has been loaded into cache as much as possible before it gets evicted. (example: using same variable multiple times within code)
 - blocking/tiling: divide problem into smaller blocks that fit in the cache. process each block completely and be done with it before moving to the next one.
 - avoid strided access: avoid striding where we skip over multiple elements. try to access contiguosly.

+- `__shfl_sync` is a warp-level shuffle intrinsic.
+- it allows threads within same warp to exchange data and synchronize within the warp.